- Home

 Carousel

-Through volunteering, community events, and donations, the Rush organization reached 242 organizations and donated $175,000 throughout the season.
+Through volunteering, community events, and donations, the Rush reached over 250 organizations and donated more than $165,000 this past season, with efforts continuing year-round.

 Rapid City Rush community events are proudly presented by Loyal Plumbing, Heating, and Cooling.